laminas/laminas-form/docs/book/v3/quick-start.md

 ## Creating Forms

 Before a form can be used to process and validate data, it must first be created.
-There are different alternativs of specifying and creation forms supported by this component.
+There are different alternatives for specifying and creating forms supported by this component.
 Choosing the best approach depends on the individual needs in your project.

 ### Programmatic Form Creation